-Heading to one of our Open Days in 2017?
-Then before you go take a look at some interesting facts and stats around our winter works programme.
+Heading to one of our Open Days this winter?
+Then before you go take a look at some interesting facts and stats around our 2017/2018 winter works programme.

 Replacing lock gates

-The annual cost to the charity of cleaning up litter on our waterways last year was just under £900,000, with London costing the lion share with more than £1/2 million spent.
+The annual cost to of cleaning up litter on your waterways last year was just under £900,000, with London costing the lion share with more than £1/2 million spent.

-The charity carries out a year round programme of works to maintain and repair 2,000 miles of canals and rivers so they can be enjoyed by the 33,000 boats that use the network and 12 million towpath visitors each year.
+We carry out year round programme of works to maintain and repair 2,000 miles of canals and rivers so they can be enjoyed by the 33,000 boats that use the network and 12 million towpath visitors each year.

 Many of the biggest projects are carried out during the winter months to minimise the impact on waterway users.
 This year, essential maintenance will include the replacement of worn-out lock gates and repairs to aqueducts, reservoirs and tunnels.